Marella Canary Island and Atlantic Cruises

 Arrecife, Lanzarote

-Arrecife, is the capital of Lanzarote, and dates back to the early 1500’s, it gets its name from the black reefs where fishing boats used to hide behind to avoid pirate attacks.
+Arrecife, is the capital of Lanzarote, and dates back to the early 1500’s.
+Arrecife gets its name from the black reefs, which fishing boats used to hide behind to avoid pirate attacks.
 Arrecife in Spanish translates to reef.

 Timanfaya National Park should be high on your list of priorities when visiting Lanzarote.
-This 20 square mile park is entirely made up of volcanic soil, and is the only national park in Spain that is entirely geological.
+A 20 square mile park, entirely made up of volcanic soil, and the only national park in Spain that is entirely geological.
 The symbol of the park is El Diablo which translates to the devil.

-If you enjoy a beer then definitely visit Cerveza NAO, a craft brewery and pub located in the Puerto Naos fishing district where you can try, and see how their craft beer is made.
+Definitely visit Cerveza NAO, if you enjoy a beer.
+It is a craft brewery and pub located in the Puerto Naos fishing district, where you can try, and see how their craft beer is made.

-A It may not be for everyone as you are on a cruise but a trip to the Temple Hall ship is definitely something a little different, the ship originally built in the early 50’s sprang a leak during a storm in 1981 and was beached to prevent it from sinking, there were plans to dismantle it in 2023 which have since been shelved so for some fantastic photo opportunities you need to see it well you still can.
+It may not be for everyone as you are on a Canary and Atlantic Island cruise, but a trip to the Temple Hall ship is definitely something a little different.
+The Temple Hall ship was originally built in the early 50’s, springing a leak during a storm in 1981, and beached to prevent it from sinking.
+There were plans to dismantle the ship in 2023, which have since been shelved, so for some fantastic photo opportunities, you need to visit it whilst you still can.

 Check out the latest deals with Marella Cruises here